-- Unscrew the four screws at the back of the elastomer console and remove the back cover of the console. - 2.
+- Remove the dive computer from the console according the instructions of the console. - 2.
 Thoroughly rinse and dry the computer. - 3.
 Open the securing ring of the battery compartment lid by pushing it down and rotating it clockwise.
 You may use a pointed nose pliers or a small screwdriver as an aid in the rotating.
 Put the pliers ends into the holes of the securing ring or the screwdriver onto the side of the right tooth on the ring and turn the ring clockwise.
 Be careful not to damage any of the parts. - 4.
-Remove the ring. - 5.
-Carefully remove the lid with the beeper attached to it.
+Remove the ring.

+- 5. Carefully remove the lid with the beeper attached to it.
 You can remove the lid by pressing with your finger on the outermost edge of the lid while simultaneously pulling with your nail at the opposite side.
 Don't use sharp metal objects as they might damage the O-ring or the sealing surfaces. - 6.
 Remove the O-ring and the battery retainer. - Carefully remove the battery.
-Do not damage the electrical contacts or the sealing surface.

-- Check for any traces of flooding, particularly between the beeper and the lid, or for any other damage.
-In case of a leak or any other damage, bring the dive computer to an authorized SUUNTO dealer or distributor for check and repair. - Check the condition of the O-ring; a defective O-ring may indicate sealing or other problems.
-Dispose the old O-ring, even if it seems to be in good condition. - Check that the battery compartment, battery holder and lid are clean.
+Do not damage the electrical contacts or the sealing surface. - Check for any traces of flooding, particularly between the beeper and the lid, or for any other damage.
+In case of a leak or any other damage, bring the dive computer to an authorized SUUNTO dealer or distributor for check and repair. - 9.
+Check the condition of the O-ring; a defective O-ring may indicate sealing or other problems.
+Dispose the old O-ring, even if it seems to be in good condition. - 10.
+Check that the battery compartment, battery holder and lid are clean.
 Clean with soft cloth if necessary. - 11.
-Reinstall the battery retainer in its correct position. - 12.
-Check that the new lubricated O-ring is in good condition.
+Gently insert the new battery in the battery compartment.
+Check the polarity of the battery: the "-" mark should point toward the bottom of the compartment and the "+" mark upwards. - 12.
+Reinstall the battery retainer in its correct position. - Check that the new lubricated O-ring is in good condition.
 Put it in the right position on the battery compartment lid.
-Be very careful not to get any dirt on the o-ring or its sealing surfaces. - 13.
-Carefully press the lid onto the battery compartment with your thumb, while making sure that the O-ring is not at any point protruding out on the edge. - 14.
+Be very careful not to get any dirt on the o-ring or its sealing surfaces. - 14.
+Carefully press the lid onto the battery compartment with your thumb, while making sure that the O-ring is not at any point protruding out on the edge. - 15.
 Put your other thumb through the locking ring.
 Press this thumb firmly against the lid and release the other one.
-Make sure that the lid is pressed completely down! - Turn the locking ring counterclockwise with your free thumb and fingers until it snaps into its locked position. - 16.
+Make sure that the lid is pressed completely down!

+- 16. Turn the locking ring counterclockwise with your free thumb and fingers until it snaps into its locked position. - 17.
 The dive computer should now active its timekeeping mode and show time 18:00 [6:00 PM] and date SA 01,01.
 Activate the instrument.
-Check that - all display segments work. - · the low battery warning is off. - · the buzzer beeps and backlight works. - · all the settings are correct.
-Reset if necessary. - 17.
-Reassemble computer into the console.
+Check that - all display segments work. - the low battery warning is off. - the buzzer beeps and backlight works. - all the settings are correct.
+Reset if necessary. - Install the dive computer back into the console or boot and reassemble the strap.
 The instrument is now ready for use.